prestodb/presto/presto-oracle/README.md

     mvn clean install

 ## Adding Oracle Driver
 Oracle Driver is not available in common repositories, so you will need to download it from Oracle and install manually in your repository.
-Oracle’s JDBC drivers may be obtained from Oracle’s [https://www.oracle.com/technetwork/database/application-development/jdbc/downloads/index.htm](https://www.oracle.com/technetwork/database/application-development/jdbc/downloads/index.htm)
+Oracle’s JDBC drivers may be obtained from Oracle’s download page: [https://www.oracle.com/technetwork/database/application-development/jdbc/downloads/index.htm](https://www.oracle.com/technetwork/database/application-development/jdbc/downloads/index.htm)

-Once you have the Oracle JDBC driver downloaded, you can add that driver to local maven repository using the following command.
+Once you have the Oracle JDBC driver downloaded, you can deploy the oracle jdbc jar file to presto plugin folder on coordinator and worker nodes.
-    mvn install:install-file -Dfile=<PATH>/ojdbc8.jar -DgroupId=com.oracle -DartifactId=ojdbc8 -Dversion=12.2.0.1 -Dpackaging=jar
-Note that you will have to update the PATH to the appropriate location where you have the JDBC file downloaded.
-In addition, the version can be specified as well.
-Make sure you update the pom file for presto-oracle module appropriately if you do that.
+For example, if the oracle driver file is ojdbc8.jar and presto plugin folder is /usr/lib/presto/lib/plugin, use the following command to copy the library to the plugin folder.

+    cp ojdbc8.jar /usr/lib/presto/lib/plugin/oracle

+Restart the coordinator and worker processes and Oracle connector will work.